CSSUoB/TeX-Bot-Py-V2/CONTRIBUTING.md

 ## Guidance

-We aim to get more people involved with our projects, and help build members' confidence in using git and contributing to open-source.
+We aim to get more people involved with our projects and help build members' confidence in using git and contributing to open-source.
 If you see an error, we encourage you to **be bold** and fix it yourself, rather than just raising an issue.
 If you are stuck, need help, or have a question, the best place to ask is on our Discord.